sanchito59/anagrams_antigrams/README.md

 ## By **Chris Sanchez**

 Anagram Detector is a program that will determine whether or not the two words the user inputted are anagrams.
-It was written in Ruby employing the practices of Behavior Driven Development, and programmed with the Test Driven Development's Red-Green-Refactor methodology in mind.
+It was written in Ruby employing the practices of Test Driven Development's Red-Green-Refactor methodology in mind.
 - - - -
 ### Setup/Installation Requirements